mmuell-ibm/twilio-async-load-test/ReadMe.md

 ## Project Overview

 This project performs a load test using the Twilio API to simulate multiple concurrent phone calls.
-It uses a provided TwiML script to dictate the call's content and behavior.
+It uses a provided TwiML script in XML format to dictate the call's content and behavior.
 The setup includes a Docker environment to ensure consistent execution.

 ## Environment Variables